jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-01.md

 Section 2.
 Scope

-These Rules are promulgated under the authority of the DOE to formulate, in consultation with relevant government agencies, Electric Power Industry Participants, non-government organizations, End-users and consumers, such rules and regulations as may be necessary to implement the objectives of the Act and pursuant to the exercise of such other powers as may be necessary or incidental to attain the objectives of the Act.
+These Rules are promulgated under the authority of the DOE to formulate, in consultation with relevant government agencies, Electric Power Industry Participants, non-government organizations, End-users and consumers, such rules and regulations as may be necessary to implement the objectives  and pursuant to the exercise of such other powers as may be necessary or incidental to attain the objectives .

  These Rules shall govern the relation and responsibilities of Electric Power Industry Participants and governmental authorities, including but not limited to: the